NLSA members can sail at the Reservoir

 Just turn up with your kit, choose your boat and sail.

 You must check in with the Registration Officer and initial the sailing register on arrival at the Centre, and cross out your initials when you leave.

-We need two ROs for every session to run.
+We need a Registration Officer for every session to run.
 These duties will be allocated unless enough members volunteer for a duty slot, so please volunteer.

 Members can bring occasional guests by registering online and paying a guest fee.
 Please use this booking link:

 The NLSA is a community association run by volunteers and open to all who want to sail.
 We sail at the West Reservoir Centre, Stoke Newington, one of London’s best kept sailing secrets, set in a beautiful location behind the Castle Climbing Centre off Green Lanes, and also at our own Coastal Sailing Centre at Brightlingsea in Essex.

 While members can simply enjoy a relaxing sail, we also organise informal training sessions, and races in which everyone is welcome and encouraged to take part, whatever their level of ability.

 Use of the boats and buoyancy aids is included in the membership fee.

 The only requirement for a qualified membership is that you hold RYA Level 2, Youth Stage 3, or equivalent.
 We also have family memberships which don't require qualifications.

 During the summer months we arrange weekends and RYA courses at our Coastal Sailing Centre, at Brightlingsea in Essex, between Colchester and Clacton.
 This is a fantastic sailing location and a great place to meet and get to know other members.